20shaked20/GNSS-Raw-Measurements/README.md

 </br>
 </br>

-Some notes -
+> [!NOTE]
-- in case you want to run only rms_positioning.py or gnss_to_csv.py, you can do that,
-- just make sure to follow the instructions as below:
-  - first run gnss_to_csv.py, get the correct outputting csv (the name is important, as the rms_positoning using it to get the data), and then run the rms_positoning.
+> in case you want to run only rms_positioning.py or gnss_to_csv.py, you can do that, just make sure to follow the instructions: first run gnss_to_csv.py, get the correct outputting csv (the name is important, as the rms_positoning using it to get the data), and then run the rms_positoning.

-## Topic Overview - for the main assignment of the course
+## Topic Overview - for the main assignment of the course :flying_saucer:
 The project focuses on expanding an initial task to develop a robust navigation system based on raw Global Navigation Satellite System (GNSS) measurements.
 The primary goal is to calculate real-time positions using an efficient and accurate algorithm.
 This system will incorporate advanced functionalities such as satellite filtering by constellation and signal strength, identification of "false" satellites, and handling disruptions.
 The project will also implement a disturbance detection algorithm to manage and mitigate the effects of disruptions.
 </br>

-## Previous Works
+## Previous Works :artificial_satellite:
 Previous works in the field of GNSS-based navigation systems have laid the foundation for this project.
 Early GNSS systems primarily focused on providing basic positioning services using pseudorange measurements from satellites.
 Over time, the introduction of advanced algorithms, such as those leveraging least squares optimization, has improved the accuracy and reliability of GNSS positioning.
 </br>
 Several studies have explored methods for filtering satellites based on various criteria, including signal strength (Carrier-to-Noise density ratio, CN0) and constellation (e.g., GPS, GLONASS, Galileo).
 Techniques for identifying and mitigating the impact of multipath and "false" satellites have also been investigated, aiming to enhance the reliability of GNSS measurements in challenging environments.